AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/add-local-avatar/readme.txt

 Plugin URI: http://www.sterling-adventures.co.uk/blog/2008/03/01/avatars-plugin/
 Tags: avatar, gravatar, images, user, pictures, photos, global, local Requires at least: 2.5
-Tested up to: 3.3
+Tested up to: 3.8
 Stable tag: trunk

-This plugin adds the ability to have local avatars in WordPress 2.5+
+This plugin adds the ability to manage global, local, and use twitter avatars.

 == Description ==
 Adds local (private) avatars for your users.
 Maybe your users don't want a global avatar, aren't IT savvy enough to set a Gravatar up, simply want a private avatar for your blog, or any other reason too...
+Well, from WordPress 2.5 onwards, you can manage local and global avatars with this plugin.
+Plus you can use your Twitter avatar too!

 <b>From v9.0 Avatars requires PHP version 5.1.3 or greater.</b>